tarmac-project/protobuf-definitions/README.md

 ## Contributing

-Contributions are  welcome please open an issue or submit a pull request for any changes or improvements.
+Contributions are welcome, please open an issue or submit a pull request for any changes or improvements.